MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

 ### [Q# standalone program](#tab/tabid-qsharp2)

 1. Before running the program, verify in the status bar at the bottom of VS Code that the target profile is set to **Q#: Unrestricted**.
 To change the target profile, select the target profile in the status bar, and select **Unrestricted** from the dropdown menu.
-If the target profile is not set to **Unrestricted**, you will get an error when you run the program.
+If the target profile isn't set to **Unrestricted**, you get an error when you run the program.
 1. To run your program, select **Run Q# file** from the play icon drop-down in the top-right, or press **Ctrl+5**.
 The program runs the `Main()` operation on the default simulator.
 1. The `Message` and `DumpMachine` outputs appear in the debug console.